 EwA at Fresh Pond ☆

 Insect populations over the world are declining very rapidly.
 We need the help and skills of our communities to understand reasons and solutions.

 The good news is that you don’t need a Ph.D. to make a real difference!

 Join this incredible opportunity to connect with Nature and to contribute to help the conservation of our urban wildlife habitats.

 Age: Youth (16+) | Adults | Seniors.

 Where: At the Lusitania meadow (Map).

 What: This survey fosters awareness of the species and habitat biodiversity of the reservation, with a focus on its pollinators, and more generally arthropods.
 The objectives of this series are: (1) Learn about the Fresh Pond’s habitats, its wildlife, and help protect the reservation; (2) Observe & record information using an ethical framework and obtain science-usable information.
-Biodiversity species records are uploaded to a dedicated iNaturalist project (our iNaturalist project logo on the left).
+Biodiversity species records are uploaded to a dedicated iNaturalist project (EwA iNaturalist project logo on the left).
 We also upload arthropod counts to Caterpillars Count.
 We have 2 other survey sites in the region, and rapidly we will be able to compare populations between sites.
 We will also work together at developing a virtual guide to the insects and wildlife of the reservation.
 [Read more about EwA Citizen Science →]

 Why: Important reasons for surveying arthropods include the needs for understanding arthropod distributions in urban settings, as well as to investigate how climate change affects both the timing of life history events and the spatial distributions of many species, including plants and pollinators.